 If you’ve noticed some changes in the skin on your legs, like brown or red discoloration or thickening skin, it may be venous stasis dermatitis.
-At Dallas Vein Institute in Dallas, Texas, talented interventional radiologist Dev Batra, MD, and the other vein experts offer a variety of minimally invasive solutions to help you overcome vein disease and all of its associated symptoms.
+At Dallas Vein Institute in Hurst and Dallas, Texas, talented interventional radiologist Dev Batra, MD, and the other vein experts offer a variety of minimally invasive solutions to help you overcome vein disease and all of its associated symptoms.
 Book an appointment using online scheduling or call the office for help now.

 Venous stasis dermatitis is a stage of chronic venous disease.
 The typical progression of chronic venous disease is: